 a) Visual Observation: required to identify the type of flange and type of gasket used.

 b) Physical Measurement: required to identify the nominal bore and the class of the flange.
 Check the number of stud bolts, stud bolt diameter, stud bolt Pitch Circle Diameter (PCD) and the flange thickness.
-Compare these figures with standard flange data as found.
+Compare these figures with standard flange data as found on our Flange Tables.